 - Potential for bank erosion would be eliminated in this location.
-The reduction in sediment supply because of bank stabilization would reduce the persistent erosion and ultimately impact the sediment transport of bank material during high water events downstream. - Suspended solids contributed to the natural bedload transport system will be eliminated at this location, and significantly reduced along the 22-mile reach once all nine armoring projects are in place.
-Note: Based on the Rosgen channel assessment performed as part of the 2004 Programmatic Environmental Assessment, the Cuyahoga River generally has very high sediment supply.
-The cumulative reduction of the naturally occurring sediment load will likely have long-term adverse impacts to the river sediment bedload contribution and transport, and the width to depth ratio, which will likely adversely increase the hydraulic energies throughout the system and downstream. - The bioengineering component (i.e., live planting and seeding of herbaceous plants along the top edge of the armoring) would provide limited vegetative cover/biological refugia within the 10-foot space between the top of the armoring and the rail line (please see Figure 3).
+The reduction in sediment supply because of bank stabilization would reduce the persistent erosion and ultimately impact the sediment transport of bank material during high water events downstream. - Suspended solids contributed to the natural bedload transport system will be eliminated at this location. - The proposed bioengineering component (i.e., live planting and seeding of herbaceous plants along the top edge of the armoring) would provide limited vegetative cover/biological refugia within the 6-foot space between the top of the armoring and the trail (please see Figure 3).
 Allowing woody plants to grow on or above the armoring could impact the integrity of the armoring.
-Therefore, the armored portion of the bank will eliminate the possibility of woody plant species colonization that could provide shade to lower water temperatures and leaf fall and other carbon or detritus-forming material input.

-Long-term impacts are anticipated and include destruction of aquatic organisms including invertebrates from equipment driving in the riverine wetland and increased turbidity to water quality during construction.
-Silt curtains were not considered for use in the river and will not be used.
-Because of the changes in hydraulics, it is anticipated that most post-construction benthic invertebrates and other mobile species will not find suitable conditions to repopulate in the channel bottom adjacent to the shoreline stabilization.
+Therefore, the armored portion of the bank will eliminate the possibility of woody plant species colonization that could provide shade to lower water temperatures and leaf fall and other carbon or detritus-forming material input. - Long-term impacts are anticipated and include destruction of aquatic organisms including invertebrates from equipment driving in the river and increased turbidity to water quality during construction.
+Silt curtains were not considered for use in the river and will not be used. - Because of the changes in hydraulics, it is anticipated that most post-construction benthic invertebrates and other mobile species will not find suitable conditions to repopulate in the channel bottom adjacent to the shoreline stabilization.